kartonfarkas/api_docs/source/suite/emails/launch_tests.rst

 .. warning::

-   Only one of the following three required parameters should be sent:
+   Only one of the following three required parameters should be sent (i.e. do not combine):
     * ``recipientlist``
     * ``filter_id``
     * ``contactlist_id``